-- 14.03 If the WSIB does not approve a claim for benefits, the employee may apply for benefits under Article 14.01 notwithstanding the delay inherent in awaiting the ruling from WSIB and notwithstanding any procedural rules of any insurance carrier administering the benefit. - An employee who will be absent on the afternoon or night shift due to personal illness must notify the Employer at least three (3) hours prior to the commencement of the shift unless impossible.
+- An employee who will be absent on the afternoon or night shift due to personal illness must notify the Employer at least three (3) hours prior to the commencement of the shift unless impossible.
 An employee who will be absent on the day shift due to personal illness must notify the Employer at least one and one-half (11⁄2) hours prior to the commencement of the shift unless impossible.
-Late notice does not cause forfeiture of sick pay benefits. - During any illness or injury the employee will notify the Employer of their intention to return to work as far in advance as possible. - 14.07 (a) An employee may be required to produce proof of disabling illness or injury in the form of a medical certificate from a
+Late notice does not cause forfeiture of sick pay benefits. - During any illness or injury the employee will notify the Employer of her intention to return to work as far in advance as possible. - An employee may be required to provide proof of disabling illness or injury, and proof of ability to return and meet the full requirements of their position, from a qualified medical practitioner, for any absence.
+The Employer will not be unreasonable with requests made under this provision.